 Portugal: A Crypto-Friendly Country for Digital Nomads

 Did you know that cryptocurrency is tax-free in Portugal?
 The country has announced several incentives over the years and today cryptocurrency traders and miners enjoy Portugal’s crypto-friendly environment.
-Earnings from crypto are exempt from VAT in the country and there’s a less legal and regulatory burden on cryptocurrency businesses.
+Earnings from crypto are exempt from VAT in the country and there’s little legal and regulatory burden on cryptocurrency businesses.

-Portugal sets a great example for other European countries with its crypto-friendly status.
-It encourages foreign entrepreneurs, investors, and digital nomads as it helps them to generate their cryptocurrency earnings without the tax burden.
+Portugal sets a great example for other European countries in terms of crypto-friendliness.
+It encourages foreign entrepreneurs, investors, and digital nomads by allowing them to realize tax-free cryptocurrency earnings.

 But what makes Portugal one of the most crypto-friendly countries in the world?
 How did the country transform while most governments still ignore cryptocurrency?